pointOfive/Home/Analysis/README.md

 ## Interpreting "Feature Effects"

-The real issue in interpreting feature-outcome associations comes down to *experiemental design*;
+The real issue in interpreting feature-outcome associations comes down to *experimental design*;
-specifically, it is feature correlation which limits association attribution and the ever present risk of actual confounding that renders associations non causitive.
+specifically, it is feature correlation which limits association attribution and the ever present risk of actual confounding that renders associations non causative.
 Of course if [interest lies in prediction alone this is immaterial](#model-based-decision-making).
 But if interest lies in ["interpretation of feature effect"](#the-black-box-myth) then for all models -- flexible `Unsupervised Machine Learning Models` just as much as `Linear Models` --